PennLINC/aslprep/docs/workflows.rst

 :abbr:`BBR (boundary-based registration)` cost function, using the ``fast`` segmentation to establish the gray/white matter boundary.
 After :abbr:`BBR (boundary-based registration)` is run, the resulting affine transform will be compared to the initial transform found by FLIRT.
-Excessive deviation will result in rejecting the BBR refinement and accepting the original, affine registration.
+Excessive deviation will result in rejection of the BBR refinement and acceptance of the original affine registration.
-The computed :ref:`CBF <cbf_preproc>`  are regsitered to T1w using the transformation from ASL-T1w registration.
+The computed :ref:`CBF <cbf_preproc>`  is regsitered to T1w using the transformation from ASL-T1w registration.

 Resampling ASL  and CBF runs onto standard spaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~